himanshu292003/Code-demo/README.md

 # Code-demo
-This is my demo for git and github
+This is my demo for git and github.